 If you take proper care of your body, your mind will reap the rewards.
 You can start with the essentials, like eating healthy and sleeping well each night.

 Eat the Right Nutrients

 While it is vital to eat a balanced, nutrient-rich diet, vitamin B-12 and Omega-3 fatty acids play an especially important role when it comes to having better mental health.
 Vitamin B-12 is responsible for synthesizing and metabolizing serotonin, the hormone that regulates your mood.
 If you have low amounts of this vitamin in your system, your brain will not produce enough serotonin, which can lead to depression.
-According to a 2018 study in the JAMA Network Open, Omega-3 fatty acids help reduce anxiety symptoms for individuals with mood disorders by interacting with mood-related molecules as they travel through the brain’s cell membrane.
+One study revealed that Omega-3 fatty acids help reduce anxiety symptoms for individuals with mood disorders by interacting with mood-related molecules as they travel through the brain’s cell membrane.
 Therefore, it is recommended to eat foods that are high in B-12, like meat and milk, and foods high in omega-3s such as tofu and avocados.
 Fish is a great source of both.

 Get Plenty of Rest